fsargento629/realista/README.md

 ### Priority

-- Detect that page doesnt exist, so the loop can end with no errors
 - property id as a uint, not string
 - func to get area and E rating from features string
 - Iterate through all of lisbon (maybe just each neighbourhood?)